ksylvan/AnsibleLaptop/README.md

 The `local.yml` file allows you to capture decisions and changes you make that are not already covered by the AnsibleLaptop process.

-NOTE: The `local.yml` file is ignored by git, so if you clone my repository, be sure to back it up so you can restore/recreate your setup at will.

 An example `local.yml`:

     ---